Embryo replacement (embryo transfer)

 - If you are at a high risk of developing a severe ovarian hyperstimulation syndrome as shown from the scan and blood hormone levels.

 - If you have vaginal bleeding around the time of embryo transfer.

 - If your endometrium is not well developed (less than 5mm thickness) or there are polyps, you are unlikely to conceive as a result of fresh embryo transfer.

 - If the doctor was unable to transfer the embryos fresh because of narrowing of the cervix.

 Traditionally, embryo selection in IVF is limited to snap-shot glimpses at defined time point in order to minimise disturbances to culture condition.
 However, embryo development is a dynamic process.
 In addition, this method of assessment has its limitations of being subjective and also result in prolonged exposure of embryos to light, change in culture condition.
 Embryos are mainly assessed by their appearance under the light microscope for the number of cells, the characteristic of cells and the presence or absence of fragmentation.
 Good quality embryos divide rapidly, have equal cells with clear cytoplasm, and have only few fragments. .
 Some IVF clinics classify the embryos into grade one, two, three and four.
 Grade one are the best quality embryos, these have a higher chance of implantation than those of grade 4.
 Research has shown that up to one third of embryos are genetically abnormal.
 There is no guarantee that a normal looking embryo will be genetically normal.
-Time lapse imaging assessment of embryos using embryoscope may identify embryos with significantly enhanced developmental potential.
 How embryos attach and implant into the womb remain a mystery.